MarisaNicoleSloan/career-portfolio/enterprise-content-management/README.md

     - Breadcrumbs
 - Validated all structured data using Google Rich Results Test and Search Console, ensuring accurate representation in search results and enhancing trust.
 - Automated schema injection at build time via Gatsby, ensuring consistent and accurate structured data across thousands of pages without manual intervention.
 This improves the likelihood of patients finding reliable health information through search engines.

+#### Crawlability and Indexing
+To improve crawl efficiency, I built categorized sitemap indexes, filtering out low-value pages like parameterized and noindex pages.
+This ensured a more effective use of crawl budgets and reduced unnecessary indexing delays.

+#### Breadcrumb Automation
+I implemented an automated breadcrumb generation system based on real-time page hierarchy, which was paired with the BreadcrumbList schema to improve search result visibility.
+This allowed for better navigation and enhanced SERP features.

+#### Navigation Improvements
+- Implemented dynamic routing using Gatsby's `createPages` API and React Router to create intuitive, category-based URLs (e.g., `/insurance/aetna/`, `/clinics/tx/houston/`), making it easier for patients to find specific information.

 ---

 ### Performance Optimization: Delivering Fast and Reliable Access